shaunsingh/nyxt-nix-kiosk/README.md

 ## Configuration

 By default, a copy of my `sway` configuration is imported, as NYXT does not completely fulfill my needs quite yet.
-Uncomment `./sway` from the imports in `configuration.nix` if you'd like to use just the kiosk mode.
+It also ships with `greetd` as the standard display maanger, which will automatically log-in and launch NYXT under cage on first boot, then when exit will launch sway.
+Uncomment `./sway` from the imports in `configuration.nix` and remove it from the `greetd` configuration if you'd like to use just the kiosk mode.

+You may also adjust the configuration to do one of the following:

+- (recommended) run `nyxt-cage` to launch NYXT under the cage compositor
+- Run `nyxt-gamescope` to launch NYXT under Valve's gamescope microcompositor
+- Use the TTY as you wish

 Adjust the options for `nyxt4-wrapped` in `configuration.nix` to suit your needs.
 The defaults are as follows.